S-e-r-a-p-h-i-n-e/NeKoRoSHELL-DLux-Shell/README.md

     - The installer automatically handles assigning your monitors at `~/.config/hypr/configs/monitors.conf/` and replaces every occurence of `/home/nekorosys/` with your username for your own convenience.
     - SOME distros don't have hyprland or other dependencies on their package manager's repository and you may have to manually build them from source via script or something else.

-- **NeKoRoSHELL DLUX as a Service**
+- **NeKoRoSHELL DLux as a Service**
-  - Update your copy of NeKoRoSHELL DLUX simply by running the `NeKoRoSHELL DLUX update` command on your terminal.
+  - Update your copy of NeKoRoSHELL DLux simply by running the `NeKoRoSHELL DLux update` command on your terminal.
   - Uses Vim or your preferred text editor to assist in reviewing file updates and gives the ability to overwrite, keep, and merge.
 <br>